SHTOOLS/SHTOOLS/src/pydoc/read_igrf.md

 **year : float, optional, default = 2020.**
 :   The year to compute the coefficients.

+**encoding : str, optional, default = None**
+:   Encoding of the input file.
+The default is to use the system default.

 # Notes

 The current International Geomagnetic Reference Field (IGRF-13) is a